 - side effects that should influence decisions made after taking medications (e.g., drowsiness).

 Provide patients with a chart that includes these details, simplified a much as possible.
 Include on this form who prescribed the medication and this individual's/organization's contact information if there are questions or concerns.
-An example of such a chart provided by the U.S. Food and Drug Administration can be accessed here.
+Here's an example of such a chart provided by the U.S. Food and Drug Administration.

 2. Pill Card

 Put the reminder chart in portable form by creating a pill card for patients.
-The Agency for Healthcare Research and Quality gives you everything you need to get started here, including instructions, suggestions for designs, and clip art that provides visual assistance.
+The Agency for Healthcare Research and Quality gives you everything you need to get started, including instructions, suggestions for designs, and clip art that provides visual assistance.